 13. Understand the system

-Airlines use handling services and, if you do face the nightmare of staring at that empty luggage carousel in the early hours of the morning after 3 long flights and realising your bag really won’t be arriving, understand what the procedure is for registering your loss.
-In the case of our team mates the airport lost luggage staff spoke virtually no English and the process was complicated but, as they are seasoned travellers, they at least knew that evidence would be needed and ensured a claim form was obtained and other documents photographed before exiting the airport.
-It is also worth reading up on the process for claiming against an airline if your bags never get back to you.
+Airlines use handling services.
+If you do face the nightmare of staring at that empty luggage carousel in the early hours of the morning after 3 long flights and realising your bag really won’t be arriving, understand what the procedure is for registering your loss.
+In the case of our team mates the airport lost luggage staff spoke virtually no English.
+The process was also complicated.
+But, as they are seasoned travellers they knew that evidence would be needed.
+They ensured a claim form was obtained and other documents were photographed before exiting the airport.
+It is also worth reading up on the process for claiming against an airline.

 14. Claim your baggage quickly